The Adventures of Alexander Henry the Elder: Part 1

 Near the end of their first day on the trail, the pair encountered an encampment of Algonquin Indians composed of six lodges and about twenty men.
 Knowing that these natives had likely fought with the French against the English during the war, Henry wanted to spend as little time in the encampment as possible.
 Bodoine, on the other hand, was adamant that they spend the night there, as he personally knew several members of the band.
 Henry reluctantly acceded to his guide’s wishes.

 That night, while curled up in one of the Indian wigwams, Henry awoke to a violent kick in the chest.
 Bodoine, he soon learned, had opened a keg of rum and shared it with his hosts, many of whom were now roaring drunk.
-One of the Algonquins, in this lamentable state, had decided to slaughter the New Englander, but was restrained at the last moment by a fellow brave and several native women; Henry had awoken in the ensuing scuffle.
+One of the Algonquins, in this lamentable state, had decided to slaughter the New Englander, but was restrained at the last moment by a fellow brave and several native women; Henry was violently roused in the ensuing scuffle.
 Seeing murder in his assailant’s eyes, Henry rose to his feet and was rewarded for his efforts by a knife wound to the hand.

 In the midst of the fight, an old woman took hold of Henry’s arm and led him out of the lodge.
 Then, using gestures, she indicated that he should hide in the woods in order to avoid being killed.
 Knowing that he would not last long in the cold, dressed as he was, he asked the woman to find his guide before concealing himself behind a tree.
-While waiting for his savoir to return with the Frenchman, Henry “beheld several Indians running from one lodge to another, as if to quell the disturbance which prevailed”.
+While waiting for his savior to return with the Frenchman, Henry “beheld several Indians running from one lodge to another, as if to quell the disturbance which prevailed”.

-Finally, Henry heard a familiar voice, thick with drink, call out is name.
+Finally, Henry heard a familiar voice, thick with drink, call out his name.
 Bodoine, as it turned out, was “as much intoxicated and as much a savage as the Indians themselves”.
 The inebriated French frontiersman handed his charge his personal effects and directed him down a certain path in the woods which led away from the camp.

 Continued in The Adventures of Alexander Henry the Elder: Part 2.